Home Initiative

 Table of tariffs

-A condensed table of Feed-in Tariffs for domestic-scale new installations follows.
-These rates include annual inflation indexing.
-Exports to the grid from older systems get an extra 3.3p per kWh, while systems registered from late 2012 (marked with a *) will get a higher rate of 4.64p per kWh.
+A condensed table of Feed-in Tariffs for domestic-scale solar photovoltaic installations follows.
+These rates, for 2017–18, include annual inflation indexing.
+Exports to the grid from older systems get an extra 3.57p per kWh, while systems registered from late 2012 (marked with a *) get a higher rate of 5.03p per kWh.
 Systems on output boundaries will get the higher rate.
-A table with full details, including larger systems, may be found here.
+A table with full details of all supported technologies, including larger systems, may be found here.

 (p/kWh)